skyssolutions/infra/README.md

-This is an production single-node k3s cluster running at Oracle Cloud using their free tier Ampere instances.
+This is a production single-node k3s cluster running at Oracle Cloud using their free tier Ampere instances.

 ### :wrench:&nbsp; Tools